 HTNG's workgroups provide many opportunities to shape the industry's development.
-We are always looking into new groups — or reactivating retired workgroups — to meet industry needs.
+We are always looking into new groups — or reactivating maintenance workgroups — to meet industry needs.
 You can use the form below:

 - To be included in the distribution list for initial discussions about a potential new workgroup